developer-x/-hapi-springboot-swagger-demo/README.md

 The problem with integration is that Spring Boot and Swagger uses Jackson for serialization and inspection.
-Because of the complexities of the HAPI Datamodel, Jackson is unable to inspect or serialzie/deserialize.
+And because of the complexities of the HAPI Datamodel, Jackson is unable to inspect or serialize/deserialize.

 To address these shortcomings, do the following: